aisha-x/THM/Rooms/Cyber Security 101/Shells Overview.md

 ## Gaining Reverse Shell Access

-Once the listener is ready, the attacker needs to **execute a reverse shell payload** on the victim machine.
+Once we have our listener set, the attacker should execute what is known as a reverse shell payload.
+This payload usually abuses the vulnerability or unauthorized access granted by the attacker and executes a command that will expose the shell through the network.
+There’s a variety of payloads that will depend on the tools and OS of the compromised system.
+We can explore some of them [here](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).

 ### Example Payload: Pipe Reverse Shell
 ```bash